espressif/esptool/README.md

 ## Protocol

 The bootloader protocol uses [SLIP](http://en.wikipedia.org/wiki/SLIP) framing.
-Each packet is begin and end with `0xC0`, all occurrences of `0xC0` and `0xDB` inside the packet are replaced with `0xDB 0xDC` and `0xDB 0xDD`, respectively.
+Each packet begin and end with `0xC0`, all occurrences of `0xC0` and `0xDB` inside the packet are replaced with `0xDB 0xDC` and `0xDB 0xDD`, respectively.

-Inside the framing, the packet consists of a header and a variable-length body.
+Inside the frame, the packet consists of a header and a variable-length body.
+All multi-byte fields are little-endian.

 ### Request